Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Results

 \subsection{Mean-field ansatz}

 Before presenting the spin structure factors, we briefly summarize the mean-field ansatz employed in this study.
 By performing the mean-field approximation given in Eq.~\eqref{eq:local Hamiltonian} to the Hamiltonian of the $S=1$ Kitaev model, the Kitaev interaction on the $\gamma$ bond $\langle i,j\rangle_\gamma$ is expressed in terms of four mean-field parameters: $\braket{\mathcal{A}_{ij}}$, $\braket{\mathcal{B}_{ij}}$, $\braket{\mathcal{C}_{ij}^\gamma}$, and $\braket{\mathcal{D}_{ij}^\gamma}$, where the direction from $i$ to $j$ is depicted in Fig.~\ref{fig:mean_field_ansatz}(a).
-In the AFM Kitaev model, we find that only $\braket{\mathcal{D}_{ij}^\gamma}$ on $\gamma$ bonds is nonzero among these four parameters and it does not depend on the bond position, as obtained from the self-consistent mean-field calculation.
-This mean-field ansatz remains stable for $S\lesssim 1.07$, where all spinon band energies are positive \footnote{The result obtained in the present study corresponds to the ansatz with $\phi_{t}=0$ in the notation of Ref.~\cite{Ralko-Merino-2024}.}.
-For the FM Kitaev model, the mean-field ansatz is obtained by applying the sublattice-rotation mapping introduced in Sec.~\ref{sec:Model} and Appendix~\ref{app:four-sublttice transformation of the Kitaev model} to the AFM Kitaev model.

-Here, we discuss the role of four types of mean-field parameters in evaluating the equal-time and dynamical spin structure factors.
-In particular, $\braket{\mathcal{B}_{ij}}$ plays a crucial role in the sum rule for the equal-time spin structure factor in momentum space.
-The sum rule is originally expressed as

-which follows from the fact that the on-site spin correlation must remain constant.
-For $S=1$, Eq.~\eqref{eq:sum rule} yields $2/3$.
-In SBMFT, however, on-site correlations associated with the magnetic channel are not explicitly included in the calculation, and the sum rule is therefore violated.
-This issue is partially resolved by considering the contribution of $\braket{\mathcal{B}_{ij}}$, since its on-site component represents the spinon number, as inferred from Eq.~\eqref{eq:SU(2) invariant operators B}, and its expectation value is fixed by the Lagrange multiplier in SBMFT.
-Namely, for $S=1$ systems, the constraint on the spinon number enforces the following relation:
+The mean-field pattern used in the main-text calculation is shown in Fig.~\ref{fig:mean_field_result}.
+We label its flux sector by the Wilson-loop phase associated with the anomalous-pairing amplitudes around an elementary hexagon.
+For the pattern in Fig.~\ref{fig:mean_field_result}, this phase is zero, and we therefore denote the ansatz by $\phi_t=0$.
+The explicit convention for the spin-singlet and spin-triplet Wilson-loop phases, $\phi_s$ and $\phi_t$, is given in Appendix~\ref{app:spin-structure-factors-in-other-flux-sectors}.
+In the main-text calculations, we adopt the zero-flux spin-triplet ansatz of Ref.~\cite{Ralko-Merino-2024}.
+In this ansatz, the nonzero intersite mean-field amplitude is